yiisoft/db/docs/en/query/where.md

 );
 ```

-Conversion from operator format into object format is performed according to `Yiisoft\Db\QueryBuilder\AbstractDQLQueryBuilder::conditionClasses` property, that maps operators names to representative class names.
+Conversion from operator format into object format is performed according to `Yiisoft\Db\QueryBuilder\AbstractDQLQueryBuilder::conditionClasses` property, that maps operator names to representative class names.

 - `AND`, `OR` => `Yiisoft\Db\QueryBuilder\Condition\ConjunctionCondition`.
 - `NOT` => `Yiisoft\Db\QueryBuilder\Condition\NotCondition`.